 We pay for surgeries and medical care beyond what animal services can provide.
 This may mean fostering a dog for surgery and rehabilitation, paying for extensive dental procedures, x-rays, or other medical care not provided at the animal shelter.
 We pay for lifesaving Heartworm treatment for shelter animals.
-The treatment may be the fast-kill method or slow-kill depending upon the recommendation of the veterinarian.

 We purchase medical equipment for the surgical suite at animal services.
 Included in our purchases are anesthesia machines, Bair Hugger patient warming system, surgical instruments and autoclave.

 We work closely with animal services to transport adoptable animals to offsite adoption events.
 We sponsor the adoption fees, advertise the events, and assist with finding homeless animals new homes.
 We advertise the adoptable animals extensively and run several Facebook pages as well as networking accounts.
 We also transport animals to rescues or assist with out of state transports.

 We partner with Humanitarians of Florida to bring low cost spay and neuter services to Citrus County residents without regard to income.
 Since 2017 we have helped citizens obtain spay and neuter surgeries for their pets preventing many unwanted litters and lessening the burden of open intake animal shelters.

 We sponsor an ongoing adoption promotion "Save a Senior Saturday" where we pay the adoption fees of senior cats and dogs every Saturday.
 We purchased a dental machine for animal services veterinary staff to use to clean the teeth of older animals and we have paid for seniors to have procedures at off-site veterinarians.